-You can take benefits from your SSAS from age 55 (rising to age 57 from 6th April 2028), whether you have retired or not.
-Under current rules, you cannot normally take the proceeds before age 55, unless you retire early due to ill health or have a protected early retirement age as defined by legislation.
-The Government has said that it intends to raise the early retirement age.
+You can start to take withdrawals from your SSAS from age 55 (rising to age 57 from 6th April 2028), whether you have retired or not.
+Under current rules, you cannot normally access your pension before age 55, unless you retire early due to ill health or have a protected early retirement age.